Imperial Airship Scheme: Intended development

 Even before R100 and R101 were flown, it was realised that they were too small to carry a significant payload over the intended routes.
 A design study carried out at Cardington in February 1929 demonstrated that in order to meet the original operational requirement an airship of 9300000 cuft would be necessary.
 The construction of an airship of nearly twice the volume of the existing designs was considered to require a substantial amount of research and would also necessitate the construction of a new larger shed at Cardington, and so in August 1930 a decision was made to construct two airships, R102 and R103, of 7500000 cuft capacity.
 It was expected that these would be capable of carrying 50 passengers and ten tons of cargo for 4000 mi.

 Starting in 1931, it was proposed to run services from Cardington to Karachi and Montreal using R100 and R101 (which would also be lengthened).
 In 1934 the R102 would enter service, and in 1935 the R103 would be added.
 The four airships would offer monthly return services to Montreal and Karachi, and a weekly service to Ismailia in Egypt.
 A service to Australia was to start in 1936, and an even larger airship, the R104, was proposed.

-But on 31 August 1931 the Cabinet decided to abandon British airship development, although Cardington would still keep a watching brief on overseas developments.
-The R100 was broken up.
+However, on 31 August 1931, the Cabinet decided to abandon British airship development, although Cardington would still keep a watching brief on overseas developments.
+Grounded since the loss of R101, the R100 was scrapped in December 1931.
 Proposals for the planned R102, R103 and R104 were abandoned.
 The loss of R101, the deepening world depression, and doubts about the optimistic financial forecasts, were all factors in these decisions.

 Air routes to the Empire were instead pioneered by Imperial Airways starting in 1929, initially using flying boats and later landplanes.